 - These bales can be used within two years

-- You can use it directly from the silo, just open from one side and close tightly after taking silage.
+- You can use it directly from the silo, just open it from one side and close it tightly after taking the silage.

 This is a straightforward process for silage making but to maintain its quality proper care and expertise are required at every stage.

 Characteristics of good quality silage in Dairy Farming:

 Good quality silage must have these quality standards

 - Bright light green-yellowish colour

 It is like green fodder and its alternative so can be used directly just like common fodder but ideally start from 3-4 kg per day then we should increase its consumption up to 25 kg per animal per day.
 There is no need for any fodder with silage but for good production of meat and milk Wanda and other feed, the material can be used.